 Actually, I had started another observation about fires and was a good couple of sentences in – something about how wind makes fires worse – when she said the “Huh”.
 At first I thought she was just cutting me off from talking about fires, which would have been merciful relief, but then I realized that there was a lag on the line.

 So I stopped speaking, and there was a silence, and then I said, “There seems to be a lag”, just as she started talking.
-So she stopped and I stopped, then there was silence so we both started again, and both stopped, then she said “You go”, but I had nothing to say except to clarify my stance on fires – in a nutshell, they’re no good, and the wind didn’t help – and she was saying exhaling loudly when the director came on the line.
+So she stopped and I stopped, then there was silence so we both started again, and both stopped, then she said “You go”, but I had nothing to say except to clarify my stance on fires – in a nutshell, they’re no good, and the wind doesn’t help – and then the director came on the line.